icon-project/icon-project.github.io/docs/audit_checklist.md

 ## Randomness
 Execution result of SCORE must be deterministic.
 Unless, nodes can not reach a consensus.
-If nodes fail to reach a consensus, every transactions in the block will be lost.
+If nodes fail to reach a consensus, every transactions in the block will fail.
 Therefore, not only random function, but any attempt to prevent block generation by undeterministic operation is strictly prohibited.

 ```python